NERC-CEH/modis_comp_demo/README.rst

 https://github.com/Ciaran1981/geospatial-learn

-The dependencies for the above lib are numerous and it will take a long time to install hence, for brevity, I have just provided cut down modules locally.
+The dependencies for the above lib are numerous and it will take a while to install hence, for brevity, I have just provided cut down modules locally.
 Provided you are using the notebook herein you can import the functions from the local files.
 The files are appears_down.py, raster.py and shape.py and reside in src.
+I have left the original lib imports commented out if you decide to install/use it.

 Installation and Use
 ~~~~~~~~~~~~~~~~~~~~